knowrahman/AWS-SAA-C02-Course/README.md

 ##### 1.7.1.1.1.
 What are images used for

 1. A docker image is actually how we create a docker container.
-In fact a ocker container is just a running copy of a docker image with one crucial difference: a docker container has an additional *read/write* file system layer.
+In fact a docker container is just a running copy of a docker image with one crucial difference: a docker container has an additional *read/write* file system layer.
 File system layers --  the layers that make up the docker image -- by default are _read_ only; they never change after they are created.
 And so, the special read/write layer is added which allows containers to run.
 If you have lots of containers with very similar base structures, they will share the parts that overlap.
-The other layers are reused between containers.
+The other layers are reused between containers. one image can be used to create many containers and only thing that differs these containers are their file system the read/write layer.

 2. The reuse architecture that is offered by the way containers do their disk images scales really well.
 Disk space when you have lots of containers is minimized because of this layered architecture.
 The base layer -- the OS -- they are generally made available by the OS vendors through something called a _container registry_ and a popular one is _docker hub_.